 The core realization of weighted shower algorithms is that acceptance rates in the veto algorithm may be factored into a contribution that is "unweighted" via the veto algorithm, and an event-by-event "weight" factor that encapsulates the effect of sign changes or underestimations of the transition rate.
 To preserve inclusive cross sections, this is naturally complemented by event-by-event weights that augment the rejection rate of the parton shower.
 Once acceptance and rejection weights have been introduced, it also becomes possible to only partially unweight the use of overestimates through the veto algorithm, and correct for the partial unweighting by amending the event weight.
 This allows for an enhancement of certain transitions beyond their natural rate, leading to an improved statistical error, at the expense of a larger weight variance.
 Finally, the veto algorithm may be implemented in a series of distinct accept-reject steps.
-Each such step can be upgraded to incorporate complex rates.
-At present, DIRE employs a weighted shower to incorporate matrix-element corrections.
+Each such step can be upgraded to incorporate complex rates3.
+At present, DIRE employs a weighted shower when choosing a branching according to splitting kernels, and another, stacked weighted shower to incorporate matrix-element corrections.
 A weighted approach to the latter is necessary as matrix-element corrections may induce sign changes, or because matrix elements are underestimated by the (sum of all possible) splitting kernels.